PaulKinlan/paul.kinlan.me/content/2016-06-14-serverless-sync-in-web-apps.markdown

 <figcaption>Voice memos</figcaption>
 </figure>

-I didn' make too many changes other than adding in a "Share" button.
+I didn't make too many changes other than adding in a "Share" button.
 You can check out the demo on [BitTorrent Voice Memos](https://bt-voice-memos.appspot.com/).
 Record a simple audio file, save it, then share it - the "Share" will generate a URL that you can send to another device or send to another person.